xward/ruby-agents-sdk/web_shell/agents_generator/exts/protogen/protocol_generator/README.md

 (deactivated) You will also need doxygen installed, if you wish to have documentation aside from generated code.

+## Compatibility information

 Protogen generated device code has been tested with version 3.2.6 of the core (revision D3.2.6-87-gc72c37e, dpn "Deployment_MP6_light") and is probably incompatible with earlier versions.

+Server code has been tested with the version v0.2.4-rc204 of the server SDK VM (this version can handle only one protocol file.
+A small update to make the server SDK accept several protocol files is needed for this version), and is probably compatible with earlier versions as well given small adaptations to the Protogen configuration file used by the server SDK.

 ## Usage